kimdon83/kimdon83/README.md

-- 👋 Hi, I’m @kimdon83
+- 👋 Hi, I’m kimdon83
-- 👀 I’m interested in ...
+- 👀 I’m interested in numbers and meanings from that.
-- 🌱 I’m currently learning statistics
+- 🌱 I’m currently learning statistics.

 <!---
 kimdon83/kimdon83 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.